The Lakes are situated on Hart Lane in Bodham, North Norfolk

 Toilets are available on site

-A day ticket costs £5.00 and can be purchased on the day by our roving support staff
+A day ticket costs £10 for an adult and £5 for those under 16 and can be purchased on the day by our roving support staff

 We would love you to post your catch pictures to our Google page